farmera/sare_grant/study_methods.md

 #### Summary

-After an initial year of ups and downs using the systems originally proposed it became apparent that for a small investment one could use an aerial drone instead.
-We were among the first 'beta-testers' to fly a 3DR Solo drone with a Sequoia camera during this study.
+After an initial year of ups and downs using systems originally proposed it became apparent that for a modest investment one could use an aerial drone instead.
+Our team was among the first to fly a 3DR Solo drone with the Sequoia camera.

 Various flying methods, while interesting in themselves, are only a means to the end of placing a camera into position in order to capture the right light at the right time of day.
 Before venturing into the core methods used